avijeet-trivedi/Connect6/README.md

 Our Reference model was developed from the below paper:
 J. Olivito, J. Resano and J. L. Briz, "Accelerating Board Games Through Hardware/Software Codesign," in IEEE Transactions on Computational Intelligence and AI in Games, vol. 9, no. 4, pp. 393-401, Dec.
 2017, doi: 10.1109/TCIAIG.2016.2604923.

+## Note
+For more details, aboout this project and implementation please reach out to me.